Design is the process of taking raw proposals and adding the details needed to fully implement a proposal.

-The final aspect of refinement is developing a draft implementation plan.
+The final aspect of Design is developing a draft implementation plan.
 For example, if a new mural is proposed, who will paint it, how many students are needed to assist, etc.

-During refinement most of the ideas will be removed based on the design thinking criteria presented above.
+During Design most of the ideas will be removed based on the design thinking criteria presented above.

-The final work product of this phase is a lit of 5 – 20 proposals that can be be voted upon in the voting phase.
+The final work product of this phase is a lit of 5 – 20 proposals that can be be voted upon in the Decide phase.